 Mon.AUG.8 Morning Brief: Mint Marketing Agency.

 Mon.AUG.8 Morning Brief: Mint Marketing Agency.
-The United States Mint’s marketing team recently embraced innovation by signing a deal with a private partner to sell coins.
-This team provides customers with a free gold coin and starting enrollment for a 2023 program well in advance of the start of the new year.
-Basically, this is a marketing agency that provides business strategies.
+The marketing department of the United States Mint recently adopted innovation by agreeing to a partnership with a private company to sell coins.
+This team starts membership for a 2023 program and offers .
+Clients a free gold coin well in advance of the beginning of the new year.
+This is a marketing agency that provides business strategies.

 In this marketing, if this auction’s results are promising, we might see more of these items in the future

-It’s an intriguing deal to get a proof 2018-W American Liberty tenth-ounce gold coin for free when you buy a 2017-W American Liberty one-ounce gold coin.
-The “bargain” is still considerably more expensive than the gold content of the coins.
+It’s an intriguing deal to get a proof 2018-W American Liberty tenth-ounce gold coin for free.
+When you buy a 2017-W American Liberty one-ounce gold coin.
+The “bargain” is still considerably more expensive than the gold content of the coin.

 Here the reality of both coins is that these are still in flow in the years after their beginning issues imply and Mint underestimated the demand for the object.
 Even if one of the coins is now “free” with a purchase, the markup over the Mint’s cost deters many coin collectors from purchasing the exquisite pieces.